Medical Assistance for Employed Persons with Disabilities

 Monthly Premium Invoices

-DHS will send a monthly MA-EPD invoice to enrollees the first month after the initial premium payment is received.
-These MA-EPD enrollees receive an invoice every month showing the amount of the monthly MA-EPD premium and the due date.
+The Minnesota Department of Human Services (DHS) bills for ongoing MA-EPD premiums monthly.
+DHS will mail a monthly MA-EPD invoice to enrollees after the initial premium payment is received by the county or tribal agency.
+MA-EPD enrollees receive an invoice every month showing the amount of the monthly MA-EPD premium and the due date.
 Any past-due amount or credit is not shown on the invoice.

-MA-EPD premiums are calculated for a six-month period.
-The premium amount is the same for all six months, because the premium is based on average anticipated income.
+The premium amount is the same for each month of the certification period, because the premium is based on average anticipated income.

-• A reported change results in a decreased premium.
+An enrollee reports a change that results in a decreased premium.
 The decreased premium is effective the first day of the month after the change is reported.

-• To include increased RSDI benefit amounts when the RSDI COLA disregard ends, effective July 1 of each year.
+Social Security RSDI benefits are increased and the RSDI cost of living adjustment (COLA) disregard ends, effective July 1 each year.

 Premium Payment Schedule